Sole Trader Public Liability Insurance UK

 The term sole trader can be replaced with the term self-employed.
 A sole trader is different to a limited company in that you do not need to register with Companies House or have a director.
 Many examples of freelancers fall into this category, for example, a freelance programmer.

-The UK is leading the way in online shopping which has fuelled a sharp rise in self-employed traders.
+The UK is leading the way in online shopping, which has fuelled a sharp rise in self-employed traders.
 These are the findings of SMMT that reported in the same article that this has also sparked a rise in UK van sales.
 3.4 million or roughly one in ten depend on a van for self-employed work.

 Protecting your sole trading business

 Regardless of how careful you are, any poor advice that’s given to a client, a tiny accident on your premises or the theft of your expensive equipment can cost your business thousands of pounds.
-Sole trader insurance will give you the peace of mind you need knowing that you’re covered for these eventualities and many others.
+Sole trader insurance will give you the peace of mind you need knowing that you’re

 Operating as a sole trader leaves you are open to claims against you by the public, making public liability core to your sole trader insurance policy.
 It covers you against a wide range of business related activity claims.
 At its core, it provides cover for any third party both injuries or damage to property.
 Below we have highlighted some more typical occasions that this type of cover is effective.